IBM/dap-blueprint/Deploy.md

 1. Verify the new bitcoin is available within the new user's wallet.

 1. After testing, please send the remaining bitcoin back to the faucet site where the bitcoin originated.
+If you obtain an `Insufficent Funds` error then the amount you are sending doesn't have enough to include the transaction fee.
+See https://live.blockcypher.com/btc-testnet/ for current transaction feeds on the bitcoin testnet.